Identifying Cycle Tops & Bottoms

 This indicator asks a crucial question: "How extreme are long-term holder profits relative to Bitcoin's inherent volatility?"
 By dividing unrealized profits by historical standard deviation, it automatically adjusts for Bitcoin's changing market dynamics over time.

-Although similar to Z Score, this creates a normalized deviation that measures profit extremes, not just price movements.
-When profits are 3.5+ times normal volatility, history shows major tops.
+Although similar to Z-Score, this creates a normalized deviation that measures profit extremes, not just price movements.
+When profits reach extreme multiples of normal volatility, history shows major tops.
 When LTHs are underwater relative to volatility, generational bottoms form.

 Readings above 3.5 have historically coincided with major Bitcoin tops.
 Readings below 0 are rare and indicate that even long-term holders are underwater, which has marked significant market bottoms.